Nikhil-Mukund/RIFF/README.md

 - Features

-      - Uses available optimizers to find the best parameters that maximizes the goodness of fit.
+      - Uses the chosen optimizer to find the best parameters (see below) that maximizes the goodness of fit.
                         - filter order
                         - fitting algorithm
                         - weighting filter